 Betsy Lewis, Chief Executive Officer– Betsy is a justice-loving, coffee-drinking teacher and Christ follower.
 She is also the visionary and founder of Woven Together.
 As an adoptee and adoptive parent, she has a unique perspective and passion for issues relating to adoption.
 She shares her life with a fantastic husband and two brilliant daughters.

-Lisa Kuhlman, Chief Operating Officer – Lisa is continually amazed to see how God works through Woven Together and delights in being a part of His plan.
+Lisa Kuhlman, Chief Operating Officer – Lisa’s work with Woven Together includes serving the foster care community, and she is trained as a Life in Limbo facilitator.
 She and her husband Joe have five children, two of whom have left the nest.
 When Lisa is not homeschooling her teenagers, she works at Lincoln Public Library where she enjoys reading to babies and making messy science projects with elementary students.

 Michael Gowin, President – Michael is a husband of one wife and a father to nine children, six of whom have been adopted from Ethiopia.
 Michael and his wife Suzanne are Empowered to Connect trainers, helping parents learn how to raise “kids from hard places.”
 When he is not attending a child’s extracurricular activity, Michael works at Lincoln Christian University where he serves as Professor of Business Administration and owns Michael Gowin Photography and Illinois Home Photography as well.